return to Natural Dog Health Remedies

 All the remedies for hyperactive dogs on this page are mild and safe for our dogs.
 Try them out and see which one(s) work well for your poochie!

-For information on the symptoms and possible causes of hyperactive behaviors in dogs, please visit our page on Hyperactive Dogs.
+For more information on the symptoms and possible causes of hyperactive behaviors in dogs, please visit this page.

 Herbal Remedies for Hyperactive Dogs

-While herbal remedies will not "cure" your dog's hyperactivity, some herbs can be used to temporarily and symptomatically calm him down so that both of you can take a breather!
+While herbal remedies will not "cure" your dog's hyperactivity, some herbs can be used to temporarily and symptomatically calm down a hyper dog, so that both the dog and the owner can take a breather!

 There are several nerve-calming herbs that can be used on hyperactive dogs, but different dogs react differently to the herbs.
 Some herbs are more effective on some dogs, so try the different herbs on your dog to see which one(s) work best!

-Oat is an excellent nerve-calming herb and is nutritious as well.
+• Oat: Oat is an excellent nerve-calming herb and is nutritious as well.
 Cooked oatmeal can be added to your dog's food.
+(Note, however, that if your dog is prone to yeast infections, DO NOT give oat to your dog.
+Yeast thrives on sugars and oat is a grain and is a rich source of sugars.)

 This herbal formula is made up of a balanced combination of three calming nerve tonics: Valerian, Skullcap, and Oatstraw.